 January 2016, the IASB issued IFRS 16 Leases, which requires lessees to recognize all leases on the statement of Financial Position.
-IFRS 16 is effective for annual periods beginning on or after January 1, 2019 with earlier application permitted for companies that also applies IFRS 15 Revenue from Contracts with Customers.
-The Company is currently evaluating the impact of the standard on its consolidated financial statements.
+IFRS 16 is effective for annual periods beginning on or after January 1, 2019 with earlier application permitted.

 In May 2014, the IASB issued IFRS 15 Revenue from Contracts with Customers, which replaces IAS 18 Revenue, IAS 11 Construction Contracts, and related interpretations.
 The standard is required to be adopted either retrospectively or using a modified transition approach for fiscal years beginning on or after January 1, 2018, with earlier adoption permitted.
 IFRS 15 will come into effect for annual periods beginning on or after January 1, 2018.
 The Company is currently evaluating the impact of the standard on its consolidated financial statements.